Wrongful Death Settlement Amounts in Texas

 These damages aren’t meant to compensate the claimant for damages but rather punish the defendant for especially negligent or intentional behavior.
 Texas is one of the few states that allows punitive damages in a wrongful death case.

-What Is the Average Time for a Wrongful Death Settlement?
+What Is the Average Timeline for a Texas Wrongful Death Settlement?

 A wrongful death claim may take anywhere from a few months to several years to reach a settlement.
 There are a couple of reasons why it may take a while to settle the case.
 The first is that the defendant or their insurance company may have a hard time coming to an agreement with your attorney.